 Wahwahtaysee features five luxury safari tents and a container cabin on their property.

-After enjoying a day of swimming, fishing, or kayaking on the San Marcos River, or just relaxing, visitors can settle in for a meal from a private chef!
+After enjoying a day of swimming, fishing, kayaking on the San Marcos River, or just relaxing, visitors can settle in for a meal from a private chef!
 After dinner, head to your safari tent to enjoy the outdoor shower before settling into your king-sized bed.
 Now, this is Texas glamping!

 Lucky Arrow Retreat

-Lucky Arrow sits on 15-acres, making it a great glamping in Texas experience.
+Lucky Arrow sits on 15 acres, making it a great glamping in Texas experience.

-In addition, your yurt also comes with a private deck so that you can enjoy the hill country views night and day.
-At night, head to the beer garden to enjoy a beer and make new friends, or just relax at the pool!
+In addition, your yurt also comes with a private deck so you can enjoy the hill country views night and day.
+At night, head to the beer garden to enjoy a beer and make new friends, or relax at the pool!

 In addition to the yurts, Lucky Arrow also offers several cabin choices.
 This is a fun Dripping Springs getaway!